Cerberus2290/Shell_00/README.md

 # 42 Wolfsburg Piscine
 ## Shell_00

-This was the first real project for the Piscine Shell 00
+This was the first real project for the November 2022 Piscine Shell 00

 # Contents